Welcome to the Blue Room JAZZ Jam Sessions Home Page!

 Come back often to check our updates and any news about surprise guests joining us and more.

-Any questions or want to join the Yahoo Group, just send me an e-mail.
+Any questions, just send me an e-mail.

 Things Players Need to Know!